Life Follows Your Attention

 In the 1970’s, I grew up in central Florida in a west coast county.
 It was Americana: lower to middle-class families, hardworking, God fearing, and generally conservative.
 However, it also was a corridor for drug smuggling.
-Mostly marijuana, but cocaine and other drugs passed through the area too.
+Mostly marijuana, but cocaine and other drugs passed through, too.

 As a matter of fact, I was related to one of them.
 His lifestyle seemed cool and free.
 And, he didn’t struggle with money, unlike the money tensions in my house.
 I wouldn’t say I idolized him, but I definitely admired him.